Ahmedbash98/MvcWatches/README.md

 2212 Add some watches images as well ass some css for the images 2332 Created a Github repository to backup my application.

+2335 tryied to publish the app on Azur but I am getting some erorrs ))):

+2021-10-15

+1750 Tried to publish Azur agian using the tutorial but got this error You're not eligible for an Azure free account
+The Azure free account is only available to new customers.
+You've previously signed up with this email address, but you can keep going with pay-as-you-go pricing.)))));

+1800 Going to Invite Prof Andrew to collaborators to a personal repository and submit the Assignment.

+The End